FAXES/markdownconvert/README.md

 ```

 ## Usage
-Currently you can use markdownconvert in the following ways.
+Currently, you can use markdownconvert in the following ways.

 **Node.js**
 ```js